Docs

 alien release

-This builds your code, pushes artifacts to the registry, and creates a release on the manager.
+This builds your code, pushes images to the registry, and creates a release on the manager.
 Alien auto-discovers which platforms to release from your manager's artifact registry configuration.

 Use --platforms to override auto-discovery: